People of Parity: Wei Tang

 - Generate tests from an executable spec, and generate them early!
 Tests are one of the best ways to ensure different implementations have the same results.
 The earlier we have tests, the earlier implementation teams can spot problems.

 - Don’t refactor the spec.
 When you do want to refactor the spec, dedicate a complete release to do it, and make the old and new versions equivalent!
 We do this because different implementations do not use the same internal structure or cache to represent things.
-When we refactor a spec and mix changes, the actual real changes become hard to spot in all of the refactorings.
+When we refactor a spec and mix changes, the actual real changes become hard to spot in all of the refactoring.
 Having a release dedicated to refactoring will certainly make everyone’s life easier, and vastly improve the quality of life for all implementation teams.

 Are there any particular things you would like to see Ethereum and/or blockchain tech in general evolve?